-Doping is strictly banned in the US, both at the university level and at the professional level, but like in any country, it does exist.
+Doping is strictly banned in the US, both at the university level and at the professional level.
+However, like in any country, it does exist.
 The NCAA is extremely careful and practices frequent anti-doping tests, especially at Division I level.
-If an athlete is caught, the sanctions are severe, and the consequences affect the university and reputation of the coaches as well therefore they will not condone such practices.
+If an athlete is caught, he/she will incur in severe sanctions.
+Consequences affect the university and reputation of the coaches as well.
+Therefore, they will not condone such practices.

 Is it possible to visit American universities before committing?

-Sometimes universities offer athletes the opportunity to visit the campus and its infrastructures to show you how serious they are in recruiting your child.
+Sometimes universities offer athletes the opportunity to visit the campus and its infrastructures.
+This is to show you how serious they are in recruiting your child.
 Often, these visits are all paid expenses.
 Thus, we take care of organizing your child’s stay on site with the coaches of the universities concerned.

 However, it is rare that a university offers to come for an all expenses paid visit.
-This is often reserved for athletes of very high caliber (National Champion, Olympian, …).
+Coaches often reserve it for athletes of very high caliber (National Champion, Olympian, …).
 The athlete can take up to 5 official (paid) visits.

 It will be possible to visit the university if you decide to pay the transport costs.